romdelav/romdelav/README.md

 ### Hi there 👋, my name is Romain.
-### I am a full-stack developer with a passion for crafting beautiful interfaces and streamlined user experiences.
+### I am a full-stack developer with a passion for crafting streamlined user experiences.

 ---
 Skill stack